 Medieval historian with 30 years experience in museum work in senior positions.
 As former director of the Museum Gustavianum / Uppsala University Museum, she has participated in several international networks of university museums.

 Senior adviser at Uppsala University and is working on a book project about university museums.
-Chairman of 'Peace house' in Uppsala.
+Board member since 1998, appointed by ICOM.

 Professor.
 Architect at The Royal Palace of Stockholm.
 Guest professor Building Conservation at Uppsala University.